hadjShell/ReactLearningJourney/note.md

     }
     ```

+* Pass a component identifier as a value for a `prop` to dynamically render different components inside a component

+  * The `prop` should be named with a start of capital letter
+  * The value: efault element: string; customised element: `{ComponentName}`

 * `props` are **immutable**

   * When a component needs to change its props (for example, in response to a user interaction or new data), it will have to “ask” its parent component to pass it *different `props`*— a new object

 ### Conditional Rendering